pityhero233/rustybot/README.md

 # rustybot
-IRC bot in rust to help with blackberry daily needs.
+tiny IRC bot in rust to help with blackberry daily needs.

-This app is intended to be ran on a Raspberry Pi.
+This app is intended to be run on a Raspberry Pi.

-Bonus point if run with matterbridge.
+Bonus point if ran with matterbridge.

 ## Done
 * Connect to IRC